 In discharging its oversight responsibility related to the audit process, the Audit Committee obtained from KPMG written disclosures regarding auditors' independence as required by PCAOB Ethics and Independence Rule 3526 (Communications with Audit Committees Concerning Independence).
 In accordance with the foregoing standard, the Audit Committee discussed with KPMG matters related to KPMG's independence and satisfied itself as to the firm's independence.
-The Audit Committee has determined that the provision of certain non-audit services is compatible with maintaining the independence of KPMG as the Company's independent public accountants, subject to ongoing review and approval by the Audit Committee.
+The Audit Committee also considered the compatibility of non-audit services with the firm's independence.